mahtodeepanshu/samespace-assessment/README.md

 ## Scope for Improvement
- - #### Input Validation:
+- **Dynamic Column Defintions**: Allowing configuration of column types based on the schema definition.
+For example, if the schema specifies a column as a number, use an appropriate numeric type in the database (e.g., `INTEGER`, `NUMERIC`, etc.).

-   - This can be improved in controllers to ensure that the received data is valid and secure, preventing potential security vulnerabilities.
+- **Input Validation**: This can be improved in controllers to ensure that the received data is valid and secure, preventing potential security vulnerabilities.

-- #### Logging:
-  - This can be enhanced to provide more detailed information about errors, transactions, and critical events.
+- **Logging**: This can be enhanced to provide more detailed information about errors, transactions, and critical events.
 This can aid in debugging and monitoring.

-- #### Middleware:
-  - We can consider using middleware functions to handle common functionalities like request logging, authentication, and validation.
+- **Middleware**: We can consider using middleware functions to handle common functionalities like request logging, authentication, and validation.
 This can improve code modularity.

-- #### Unit Testing:
-  - Unit test coverage can be improvised, particularly for edge cases and error scenarios.
+- **Unit Testing**: Unit test coverage can be improvised, particularly for edge cases and error scenarios.
 Ensure that all critical functions are tested thoroughly.

-- #### Database Schema Evolution:
-  - Schema evolution mechanism can be implemented to handle changes gracefully without losing data, especially in a production environment.
+- **Database Schema Evolution**: Schema evolution mechanism can be implemented to handle changes gracefully without losing data, especially in a production environment.

-- #### Concurrency Stress Testing:
-  - Performing concurrency stress testing can be done to ensure the application can handle a high volume of concurrent requests gracefully.
+- **Concurrency Stress Testing**: Performing concurrency stress testing can be done to ensure the application can handle a high volume of concurrent requests gracefully.